 - Where the lesson will take place

-The location of your lesson — your teacher’s studio, your home, or lessons via an online video chat service — may affect lesson prices.
+The location of your lesson can affect costs.
+Lessons may take place in the teacher’s studio, your home, or lessons via an online video chat service.
 If you’re on a budget, traveling to a teacher is typically more affordable, as some charge for travel time and mileage.

 - Lesson duration

-The length of a lesson also dictates price point.
-Your budding little violinist will likely have a shorter attention span than an older child, so lessons typically start out short – about 30 to 45 minutes at most – and progress in length with your child’s skills.
+The length of a lesson also dictates the price point.
+Your budding little violinist will likely have a shorter attention span than an older child.
+Therefore, lessons typically start out short, about 30 to 45 minutes at most.
+Over time, they progress in length with your child’s skills.

 In areas that have a higher cost of living, violin lesson prices will be more expensive than those in smaller, rural locations.
-Don’t fret if you’re in a high-dollar area, however.
-You do have options, including live online lessons via video chat.
-And the bonus?
-Mom’s taxi can take a much-needed break!
+If you’re in a high-dollar area, live online lessons could be a more affordable option.

 What’s included in violin lesson prices?

-Violin teachers giving private lessons will dedicate 30-45 minutes, once per week, solely to your child.
-They will monitor your child’s progress in real-time, explain necessary theories for each piece, provide immediate feedback on your child’s performance, offer encouragement, assign practice pieces before subsequent lessons, and more.
+Violin teachers usually provide private lessons for 30-45 minutes, once per week.
+This time is solely dedicated to one student.
+The teacher will monitor the student’s progress in real-time and explain the necessary theories for each piece.
+Private instructors also provide immediate feedback on the student’s performance.
+They will also offer encouragement, assign practice pieces before subsequent lessons, and more.

 What’s not included?

 You should expect to purchase books and materials needed for lessons on your own or directly from the teacher.
 Plan to spend about $25-75 per year on sheet music and books.
-Should your child wish to participate in recitals or competitions, necessary fees, which vary based on event, are also at an additional cost.
+Should your child wish to participate in recitals or competitions, there are usually extra fees.
+These vary based on the event.